irdest/irdest/docs/developer/src/technical/rpc-layer/index.md

 ### Example: map service

 You are an [OSM] enthusiast and you want to create an app that can sync OSM data via irdest, and show dynamicly created points of interest.
 You also want people to have chats associated with each POI that gets reported, but you don't want to have to handle group encryption, and other problems.

 [OSM]: https://openstreetmap.org

-You write a service called `irdest-osm`, and use `qrpc-sdk` as a dependency to create an API surface for your service.
+You write a service called `irdest-osm`, and use `irpc-sdk` as a dependency to create an API surface for your service.
 You connect it to the `irdest-hubd` rpc-broker running on a system, which gives you access to using the `irdest-chat` service to implement the POI chat.